biometrixtech/plans/documentation/api.md

 ```
 ##### Responses

- If the delete was successful, the Service __will__ respond with HTTP Status `200 OK`, with a body with the following syntax:
+ If the delete was successful, the Service __will__ respond with HTTP Status `200 OK`, with a body having the following schema:

 ```
 {